-We are making these proxy materials available to you in connection with the solicitation of proxies by the Board of Directors (the "Board") of Cogent Biosciences, Inc. ("we," "us," "our" or the "Company") for use at the 2021 Annual Meeting of Stockholders (the "Annual Meeting") to be held virtually on June 16, 2021 at 9:00 a.m.
+We are making these proxy materials available to you in connection with the solicitation of proxies by the Board of Directors (the "Board") of Cogent Biosciences, Inc. ("we," "us," "our" or the "Company") for use at the 2023 Annual Meeting of Stockholders (the "Annual Meeting") to be held virtually on Wednesday, June 7, 2023 at 9:00 a.m.
 Eastern Time, or at any other time following adjournment or postponement thereof.
-You are invited to participate in the Annual Meeting and Stockholders as of the record date are eligible to vote on the proposals described in this Proxy Statement.
-The proxy materials are first being made available to our stockholders on or about April 30, 2021.
+You are invited to participate in the Annual Meeting and to vote on the proposals described in this Proxy Statement.
+The proxy materials are first being made available to our stockholders on or about April 25, 2023.